Wednesday, 20 June 2018

-The route out of le Puy was familiar from two years ago – through the riverside gardens, across the bridge, then up a steadily rising narrow street to the lip of the great bowl in which the town sat.
+The route out of le Puy was familiar from two years ago – through the riverside gardens adjoining the camping ground, across the bridge, then up a steadily rising narrow street to the lip of the great bowl in which the town sat.

-Although it was now surrounded by houses, this narrow street had all the attributes of an ancient main road – it was direct, smoothly graded, enclosed in stone walls and surmounted at one point by a low archway.
+Although it was now surrounded by houses, this narrow street had all the attributes of a former main road – it was direct, smoothly graded, enclosed in old stone walls and surmounted at one point by a low archway.

 At the top of the rise we looked over into the wide valley beyond, and could make out, through the morning mist, the mighty bulk of Polignac with its ruined château.